 Ruth Williams married in February of 1904 to Dr. George Gray Sears, a physician.
 Prior to their marriage, he had lived at 19 Marlborough.
 After their marriage they lived with her mother and brother at 304 Commonwealth.

-Ruth Crossett married in October of 1908 to T. Russell Appleton, also a shoe manufacturer, and they moved to 31 Hereford.
+Ruth Crossett married in October of 1908 to T. Russell Appleton, employed with her father’s firm, and they moved to 31 Hereford.
 He died in August of 1912, and by the 1913-1914 winter season Ruth (Crossett) Appleton was living with her parents at 304 Commonwealth.
 She remarried in October of 1916 to Austin Staats Kibbee, a career naval officer who retired in 1919 to join Lewis Crossett’s shoe manufacturing company.
 After their marriage, they lived in Brookline and, during the 1920-1921 winter season, at 441 Beacon.

 Frederick Sawyer died in November of 1933.
 Hazel Sawyer continued to live at 304 Commonwealth during the 1934-1935 winter season, but moved thereafter to Brookline.

 The house was not listed in the 1936 and 1937 Blue Books, and was shown as vacant in the 1935-1937 City Directories.

 On April 12, 1951, 304 Commonwealth was acquired from the General Realty Trust by Mrs. Josephine (Cuoco) D’Amore, former wife of Santo D’Amore.
 She lived at 509 Beacon and operated 304 Commonwealth as a lodging house.
 It was managed by her son-in-law and daughter, Sidney Paul Dobrov and Mary J. (D’Amore) Dobrov, who had moved there after their marriage in 1949.
 He was a grocer.

 In the early 1960s, the Dobrovs were joined at 304 Commonwealth by Mary Dobrov’s sister, Jean D’Amore, who previously had lived at 509 Beacon with their mother.
 Mary Dobrov and Jean D’Amore operated the Mar-Jean Sportswear company together.
 Jean D’Amore continued to live at 304 Commonwealth until her marriage in 1965 to George Bongaards, after which they lived in Dorchester and then at 291 Commonwealth.